weaveworks/weave-gitops/doc/adr/0015-current-api-authentication-strategy.md

 This is not an exhaustive list of consequences of the above but aims to capture important points.

 The `PrincipalGetter` interface is very simple but is assumed to carry out authentication in addition to returning a `UserPrincipal`.
 The various implementations of `Principal` must be treated very carefully as they are the outermost layer of security against unauthenticated access to both Gitops and the Kubernetes API.

+The order that authentication methods should be treated carefully, as should the name of cookies & headers being used to avoid problems with shadowing another methods' expected values.

 If an empty `UserPrincipal` struct is passed to the `GetImpersonatedClient` then the client will fallback to using the Gitops service account permissions.
 When returning a `UserPrincipal` authentication methods should make sure at least one of `ID` or `Token` is set.